mamun2519/learn-devOps-concept/os/readme.md

   - **“-”** means **“nothing”.** (more specifically, the permission for that slot in the set has not been granted).

 - Permission Type -rw-r—r—

   - -rw- Its means ⇒ User Permissions
   - r— it's means ⇒ Group permissions
   - r— Other permissions

+- How do you modify the permissions of a file?
+  - #chmod a+rwx file.text
+    - u mean user
+    - g mean gorup
+    - o mean other
+    - a mean all

 **chmod**: